luksamuk/powerlisp/README.md

 several times per day, and so I need it to open as fast as it can.

-Powerlisp also assumes, by default, that you like its black-and-white theme, and that you have dmenu and Firefox installed.
-It also assumes that you like my favorite websites, search engines, and that you use DuckDuckGo as your default search engine.
+Powerlisp also assumes, by default, that you like its black-and-white theme, and that you have dmenu, Firefox and Zeal installed.
+It also assumes that you like my favorite websites, search engines, programming languages, and that you use DuckDuckGo as your default search engine.
 If you don't like any or all of these, don't worry; as I just said, go ahead and change this script, hack it as much as you want.
 Just remember to not hurt the MIT License included, which I believe is permissive enough.

 ## Why would you use Common Lisp?